 |Platform||SQL Server support||Discontinue Win98, Win NT support||Linux as primary OS|

 Market forces impact each level of the roadmap.
-Key industry events, new operating systems and platforms, new competitors all act as market forces that should be documented in the roadmap.
+Key industry events, new operating systems and platforms and competitors act as market forces that should be documented in the roadmap.
 Changes in market forces usually result in changed priorities in your roadmap.

 A roadmap should contain those items that are virtually certain.
-My advice: stick to the truth.
 The more you know, the more you can comfortably tell.
 Major features that are mandatory can be assigned to a release schedule.
 But don’t put ‘hoped for’ features on the list.
 Remember: the sales channel and the customer will assume that the roadmap will be delivered, so only publish what you know to be guaranteed.

 What is the downside?